Lycaste skinneri: Description

 Long leaves grow from its thick pseudobulbs.
 The flowers of this species -generally individual- are triangular and grow from the base of the youngest pseudo-bulb and measure between 10 and 15 centimeters.
 They can vary from being completely white in the Alba variety, passing from different tones of pink to lavender.
 This purity in color makes them the best candidate as a starting point for Lycaste hybrid formation.
 The flower's blooming period is between November and April, with its peak being in the end of January and the beginning of February.
-A mature plant can produce between 4 and 12 flowers during the time of its blooming, which lasts between 6 and 8 weeks.
+A mature plant can produce between 4 and 12 flowers during its blooming lasting between 6 and 8 weeks.

-It is a hermaphrodite plant capable of producing millions of seeds inside of a fruit in the form of a capsule.
-Nevertheless, the necessary conditions for the germination include the presence of a specific fungus, which results in the plant being very scarce whose commercialization is prohibited in Guatemala.
+It is a hermaphrodite plant capable of producing millions of seeds inside of fruit in the form of a capsule.
+Nevertheless, the necessary conditions for germination include the presence of a specific fungus, which results in the plant being very scarce whose commercialization is prohibited in Guatemala.

 Habitat

-Lycaste skinneri is found in humid forests of Mexico, Guatemala, El Salvador, and Honduras, being the most abundant in Guatemala.
+Lycaste skinneri is found in humid forests of Mexico, Guatemala, El Salvador, and Honduras, being the most abundant and indigenous in Guatemala.
 It resides at an average altitude of 1,650 meters above sea level, where it doesn't suffer from the high temperatures during the summer or the low temperatures during the winter.
 Abundant cloud cover at ground level, elevates the relative humidity during the day and the dry season.
 It inhabits the branches of woody trees at heights where the lighting conditions are appropriate.
 It is very sensitive to changes in temperature which range from 27 °C to 18 °C at night and the ideal humidity for its development is between 50 and 70 percent.